abrahamwoubie/Summer_School_RL/tasks.md

 For the first week of the course, participants are required to submit filled learning diary that consists of different questions related to given lectures.

-You can find the learning diary on "Course Notes" section. **Note that it might be updated during the first week,** but you can start working on questions that are already included.
+You can find the learning diary on "Course Notes" section.
+Current version on the site is the final version.

 ## Project (done during second week, 21.8 - 25.8, and onward)
 Deadline: TBA (~2 weeks after summer school) <br>